 - Agreements involving an amount of money over a certain limit (the amount varies by state).

 - Agreements that will take over a year.

 Creating a written contract is not as daunting as it may seem.
 First and foremost, it’s always best to consult a legal professional who understands contract law.

 They understand legally binding written agreements far better than anyone.

 It’s also a good idea to take a look at existing contracts similar to the one you are proposing to get an overall idea on content and the way the contract should look.

 There are now a number of digital services, like PandaDoc, that allow you to view templates of different kinds of contracts, which can be very helpful when trying to create something from scratch.

-A number of classifications of agreements are legally required to be recorded in writing, such as real estate transactions.
-This isn’t to say that verbal contracts can’t be legally binding, but why take the risk if you don’t have to?
+Certain agreements are legally required to be recorded in writing.
+This isn’t to say that verbal contracts can’t be legally binding, but they are significantly more difficult to prove.
+Why take the risk if you don’t have to?

-The safest and most reliable way to ensure that all parties will be held accountable is to write your contract, get proper legal advice, and make sure everyone involved signs.
+The safest and most reliable way to ensure that all parties will be held accountable is to use a professional template, seek proper legal advice, and ensure all involved parties sign.

 A professional document management solution like PandaDoc provides all the functionality required to ensure legal validity, including pre-written templates, automated approval notifications for managers and legal experts, and secure online storage for approved documents.